Do you have a medical complaint?

 If you are filing a medical complaint, click here to print, sign and mail our HIPAA release form.
 If you are not sure if your complaint requires a HIPAA form, please feel free to contact our office by calling 605-773-4400.

-If the complaint form does not load below, please use this complaint form.
+If the "Submit A Complaint" button does not load a complaint form, please click on this complaint form link.

 It is not only your right to complain to a business when you have a consumer problem; it is also your responsibility.
 Complaining is never easy, but is sometimes necessary.
 To help resolve consumer frustrations, the following recommendations are offered for your assistance: